OIDAM98/oidam98.github.com/portfolio/content/about/_index.md

 Have been programming since the beginning of my college life, and I am very enthusiastic about learning new topics, both related and non-related to technology.

-Currently I am very excited about using *Scala* and learning more about *Functional Programming* and along with its use cases in common software problems.
-Also, I'm interested in learning about *Cloud Computing* and how it has changed the way we think about the problems and the solutions for currrent problems.
+Currently I am very excited about using *Scala* and learning more about *Functional Programming*, along with its use cases in common software problems.
+Also, I'm interested in learning about *Cloud Computing* and how it has changed the way we think about the problems and the modeling for proposed solutions.

 Special thanks: